-In fours, preschoolers work on letter sound correspondence, first sounds in words, and early inventive spelling (sounding out words by practicing what sounds they hear).
+In PreK 4s, preschoolers work on letter-sound correspondence, first sounds in words, and early inventive spelling (sounding out words by practicing what sounds they hear).
 They practice writing their name and capitalizing the first letter in their name.
 The upper and lower case letters are introduced.
-Rhymes, and first sounds are introduced in circle time, and through stories and fingerplays.
-Storytelling and comprehension is reinforced through student directed retelling of stories.
+Rhymes and first sounds are introduced in circle time, and through stories and fingerplays.
+Storytelling and comprehension is reinforced through student-directed retelling of stories.
 We use methodologies that relate to the Teachers' College Reading & Writing Project, which is later introduced in kindergarten.
 Preschoolers practice hearing word boundaries, learn that words are made up of sounds, practice rhymes and syllables.
 Students develop understandings that there are patterns in words and recognize some high frequency words.

 Kindergarten builds on the literacy skills introduced in preschool.
 The kindergarten program supports a print-rich environment and has a strong phonics component.
-Students begin the Teacher’s College of Reading and Writing program, the first lesson of which is to think creatively about story ideas.
-Kindergarten is a time of intense story telling creativity and we capitalize on this by freeing the child of an expectation for perfect spelling by encouraging inventive spelling.
-This allows a child to use any word, even for those for which the child does not know the correct spelling.
+Students begin the Teachers' College Reading & Writing Project, the first lesson of which is to think creatively about story ideas.
+Kindergarten is a time of intense storytelling creativity and we capitalize on this by freeing the child of an expectation for perfect spelling by encouraging inventive spelling.
+This allows a child to use any word, even those for which the child does not know the correct spelling.
 Inventive spelling encourages phonemic awareness.
-During the kindergarten year, students learn to blend sounds to form words, they learn to recognize syllables and can hear and say rhymes.
+During the kindergarten year, students learn to blend sounds to form words, they learn to recognize syllables, and can hear and say rhymes.
 We use Words Their Way for Emergent Spellers as a source of support with phonemic skills development.
 Students work on handwriting, distinguishing letter patterns, and begin working with word families.